tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - S3 Log Delivery - S3, CloudWatch Logs, Kinesis Firehose
 - Best Efforts log delivery, accesses to Source Bucket are usually logged in Target bucket within a few hours
 - Logs Files consists of Log Records, Records are newline delimited, Attributes are space delimited
+- Bucket ACL Allows "S3 Log Delivery" permission to the target bucket

+## S3 Object Lock

+You can use S3 Object Lock to store objects using a _write-once-read-many_ (WORM) model.
+It can help you prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely.
+You can use S3 Object Lock to meet regulatory requirements that require WORM storage, or add an extra layer of protection against object changes and deletion.

+- Object Lock enabled on `new` buckets (Support req for existing)
+- Write-Once-Read-Many (WORM) model - No Delete, No Overwrite
+- Requires versioning - individual versions are locked
+- 1 - Retention Period
+- 2 - Legal Hold
+- Both, One or the other, or none
+- A Bucket can have default Object Lock Settings